What Purpose Do Blurbs Serve?

 How Should You Ask Someone for a Blurb?

-In that vein, we’re going to let you in on a dirty little secret: most people who give blurbs don’t actually read the book.
+In that vein, I’ll let you in on a dirty little secret: most people who give blurbs don’t actually read the book.

 In fact, most of them don’t even write the blurb…they just approve it.